browserengineering/book/book/scheduling.md

 be convenient to use the `join` method on a `Thread`, which will block the thread calling `join` until the thread being `join`ed completes.

-*Networking thread*: Real browsers usually have a separate thread for networking (and other I/O).
+12-6 *Networking thread*.
+Real browsers usually have a separate thread for networking (and other I/O).
 Tasks are added to this thread in a similar fashion to the main thread.
 Implement a third *networking* thread and put all networking tasks on it.

-*Optimized scheduling*: On a complicated web page, the browser may not be able to keep up with the desired cadence.
+12-7 *Optimized scheduling*.
+On a complicated web page, the browser may not be able to keep up with the desired cadence.
 Instead of constantly pegging the CPU in a futile attempt to keep up, implement a *frame time estimator* that estimates the true cadence of the browser based